 - Current condition and estimated stabilization cost for the property.

 - Appropriateness of any proposed use and rehabilitation work.

 - Amount of staff time needed to manage the project.

 - Length of time fund monies will be tied up.

 - Likelihood of finding an appropriate buyer.

-We are excited to announce our first project to be the historic Carolina Theater located in the Montgomery Building.
-The once elaborate theatre opened with great fanfare in 1927 and featured a thirty-six foot wide proscenium, chandeliers, and a large balcony.
-It is the only historic movie theater remaining in Spartanburg and, though it has faced terrible neglect over the previuos 40 years, its grandeur is still evident and we are excited to be part of the team to help it become the extraordinary entertainment gathering place the citizens of Spartanburg deserves.
-The Palmetto Trust will take control of the Theater once the developers of the Montgomery Building, BF Spartanburg LLC, takes control of the property in mid January.
+We are excited to announce our first project to be the Historic Montgomery /Carolina Theater located in the recently purchased Montgomery Building.
+The once elaborate theatre opened with great fanfare in 1927 and features a thirty-six-foot-wide proscenium, chandeliers, and a large balcony.
+It is the only historic movie theater remaining in the historic downtown of Spartanburg and, though it has faced terrible neglect over the previous 40 years, its grandeur is still evident and we are excited to be taking the lead to help it become the extraordinary entertainment gathering place the citizens of Spartanburg deserves.

 Prosperity, SC 29127